dafny-lang/rfcs/for-loops.md

 [motivation]: #motivation

 Dafny has only one kind of loop, `while` loops (with either one guard or with a set of guards).
-Some tasks where other languages require a loop can be done in Dafny with the aggregate `forall` statement.
-Still, some situations call for a loop with a loop index just like what a typical `for` loop provides.
+Some tasks where other languages require a loop can be done in Dafny with the aggregate `forall` statement, avoiding iteration altogether.
+Still, some situations call for a loop with a loop index and iteration pattern just like what a typical `for` loop provides.
 This RFC gives a concrete proposal, so that design aspects of `for` loops in the context of Dafny can be discussed.

 Two central design points are: